We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 • How is my application evaluated?

 We view our student body as one of our greatest assets, and our goal is to admit a group of students who, individually and collectively, are among the best applying to American law schools in a given year.
 We seek a mix of students with varying backgrounds and experiences, who will respect and learn from each other.
 Our most general measures are an applicant’s LSAT score and undergraduate GPA, and, as measured by those statistics, Michigan is among the handful of the most selective law schools in the country.
 However, each of these measures is far from definitive.
 Even the highest possible scores will not guarantee admission, and quite low scores will, likewise, not automatically result in a denial, as both circumstances may have significant offsetting considerations.
-We evaluate the strength of the personal statement and recommendations, the rigor of an applicant’s undergraduate curriculum, significant work and life experiences, and community involvement, among other things.
+We evaluate the strength of the personal statement and recommendations, the rigor of an applicant’s undergraduate curriculum, significant work and life experiences, and community involvement, among other factors.

 Michigan Law’s Admissions Policy